 Jonah Raskin’s book looks at how Allen Ginsberg’s masterpiece was written.
 It is the best book yet on this important poem.

 One of the few truly great and also comprehensive books about the Beat Generation.
-A truly essential reference book that should have a place of the shelves of any self-respecting Beat student.
+A truly essential reference book that should have a place on the shelves of any self-respecting Beat student.

 Speaking of Beat reference books, Kurt Hemmer’s encyclopedia is another truly essential guide to the Beat Generation.
 Listing the major people and works connected to the Beat Generation between 1944 and 1967, Hemmer has gathered everything you really need to know into one indispensable volume.

-There are so many great books about the Beat Generation, and we at Beatdom Books are proud to publish nearly a dozen of them.
-Check out books.beatdom.com to see our own Beat titles.
+There are many great books about the Beat Generation, and we at Beatdom Books are proud to publish more than a dozen of them.
+You can find them all on Amazon by searching “Beatdom.”